Cabourg

 Cabourg ([kabuʁ]; Cabouorg) is a commune in the Calvados department, region of Normandy, France.
 Cabourg is on the coast of the English Channel, at the mouth of the river Dives.
 The back country is a plain, favourable to the culture of cereal.
 The town sits on the Côte Fleurie (Flowery Coast) and its population increases by over 40,000 during the summer.

 Geography

-Cabourg is located between Caen and Deauville, part of the Côte Fleurie.
+Cabourg is located on the north of France between Caen and Deauville, part of the Côte Fleurie.
 The town is on the Dives river, across from Dives-sur-Mer.

 On 1 January 2017, the town was transferred from the Arrondissement of Caen to that of Lisieux.

 Climate

 Cabourg has an Oceanic climate with mild summers and cool winters.
 The proximity of the sea limits large variations in temperature and creates winters without much frost and summers without excessive heat.
-Wind is frequent.
+Wind is frequent especially on the beach.

 History

 It was from Cabourg that William the Conqueror drove the troops of Henry I of France back into the sea in 1058.

 According to Marcel Proust's biographer George D. Painter: